namantam1/x86-assembly/README.md

    `Multiplier` is set as 2 here, as the size of int is 2 bytes. `%ecx` contains the index of data to access.

 1. __Indirect addressing mode:__ In this instruction contains a register that contains a pointer to where the data should be accessed.
-If `%eax` held an address, we can move the value at that address to %ebx as
+If `%eax` held an address, you can move the value at that address to %ebx as
    ```asm
    movl (%eax), %ebx
    ```